-The Company incurred stock-based compensation during the year ended December 31, 2023 of \$122,000 compared to \$911,000 for the same period in 2022.
+The Company incurred share based expenses during the year ended December 31, 2024 of \$61,400 compared to \$122,000 for the same period in 2023.
 Stock-based compensation expenses are recorded based on the valuation of options using the Black-Scholes model.
 The expense varies based on the number of options issued and/or vested in the period and the underlying assumptions used in the model.

-CGX incurred a foreign exchange loss of \$64,350 for the year ended December 31, 2023, compared to a loss of \$27,092 for the same period in 2022.
+CGX incurred a foreign exchange gain of \$62,123 for the year ended December 31, 2024, compared to a loss of \$64,350 for the same period in 2023.

-The Company earned indirect charges from its Joint Venture Partner during the year ended December 31, 2023 of \$2,333,280, compared to \$1,147,008 for the same period in 2022.
-As Operator of the Corentyne License starting in 2019, the Company charges the Joint Account to reimburse its indirect costs representing the cost of general assistance and support services provided by the Operator and its Affiliates.
-The charges are based on total expenditures under the JOA, with a minimum annual of \$200,000.
+The Company earned indirect charges from its Joint Operation partner during the year ended December 31, 2024 of \$145,000 (minimum annual fee), compared to \$2,333,280 (based on capital expenditures execution) for the same period in 2023.
+As Operator of the Corentyne License, the Company charges the Joint Account to reimburse its indirect costs representing the cost of general assistance and support services provided by the Operator and its Affiliates.
+The charges are based on total expenditures under the JOA, with a minimum annual of \$200,000 (net to CGX of \$145,000).